The endless possibilities and choices you need to make for your house can get extremely overwhelming.

 Another product that was created to imitate real wood is fiber-cement siding.
-This siding is a great option if you’re going for the look and feel of wood because it’s cheaper and offers many design variations.
-While it most often imitates wood, it can also be made to imitate brick and other materials.
+This siding is a great option if you’re going for the look and feel of wood as it’s cheaper and offers many design variations.
+It can also be made to imitate brick and other materials.

 Cost: Because this product is heavy, it tends to be more expensive to install and transport.
 Expect to pay $15 or more per square foot.

-Metal siding has more traditionally been used on factories and industrial buildings.
-To this day, it isn’t commonly used on houses but can be a great option if you’re looking to have a modern and industrial look.
+Metal siding is typically used on factories and industrial buildings.
+Although, it isn’t commonly used on houses, still, it can be a great option if you’re looking to have a modern and industrial look.
 This siding is more weather resistant and durable than most.
 It is also fire-resistant.
-When installed correctly, it can also be very energy efficient but at times can hurt the heating bill because it doesn’t hold heat well.

-Cost: Depending on the type of metal purchased, the cost does vary.
+Cost: Depending on the type of metal purchased.
 You can expect to pay anywhere from $6 to $12 for materials such as aluminum or steel.

-Both natural and man-made stone adds a very upscale look to any home and can be a great addition to your property.
-Natural stones can provide various unique patterns and make for a very customized exterior look.
+Both natural and man-made stone adds an upscale look to any home and can be a great addition to your property.
+Natural stones can provide various unique patterns that ensures a customized exterior look.
 It’s also resistant to most weather and water.
-The downside to stone is that, as you might imagine, it is extremely expensive.
+The downside to stone is that, it is extremely expensive.
 Natural stone can cost a premium and fabricated stone still goes for a pretty penny.
 This is mostly because of the intense labor and experience required to provide this novelty.